techalongs/competition-bot-2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/autobases/Autos.md

 # Techalongs Auto Bases

-This package contains a base auto that can be shared at competition to teams who may want them.
+This package contains base autos designed to move the robot off the LAUNCH line and gain LEAVE points.
+We intend for these to be shared at competition to teams who may want them.
 We have multiple files for different drivetrains and circumstances.

 ## Files
 - Mecanum Drivetrain: `MecanumAuto.java`